w3f/Grants-Program/applications/chaineducation.md

  - None of the above platform provides hands-on tutorials on Substrate ecosystem and Rust.
 We will cover both of them.
  - Creators can earn with our platform if anyone buys their course.
 This will also act as marketing of our platform since creator will promote her platform our her social media.
  - We will be giving achievement and course completion NFTs.
+ - We are also working on our own Job Board where users can find Web3 jobs with ease.

 ### Mockups